wallstersson/ukth-appinn-containerapps-orderapi/solution2.md

 # Challenge 2: Solution

 ## Solution steps
-We'll deploy the first version of the application to Azure and use the _curl_ tool to test the application.
+We'll deploy the first version of the application to Azure and invoke some APIs to test the application.
 We will then use _Log Analytics_ to troubleshoot the application.

 ### Deploy a Container Apps environment with related resources
 We'll deploy an initial version of the application to Azure.
 Review the [V1 Bicep template](v1_template.bicep) that contains IaC definitions for Azure Container Apps Environment and other related services such as Log Analytics and a Storage account for the queue.
-Notice the individual container app resources
+Notice the individual container app resources.

 Let's start by setting some variables that we will use for creating Azure resources in this lab.

 Use the `name` and `resourceGroup`  variables you created in [challenge 1](challenge1.md).

-Make sure you navigate in your shell to the root folder of the lab files (example _c:\repos\mylab\ukth-appinn-containerapps-orderapi_)
+Make sure you navigate to the root folder of the lab files in your shell (example _c:\repos\mylab\ukth-appinn-containerapps-orderapi_)

 <details>
   <summary>Bash</summary>